-The economic approach to business valuation places a strong emphasis on the return on invested capital (ROIC), typically referred to simply as “the return,” of a business investment.
+The economic approach to business valuation places a strong emphasis on the return on invested capital (ROIC), typically referred to simply as “the return” of a business investment.
 The financial return of a business is typically the biggest consideration a business buyer has when deciding if he or she should invest in a small business (as should be expected when investing tens or hundreds of thousands of dollars!).

 Let us take a look at how the economic approach to business valuation is used in practice.

-How is it calculated: profits divided by total investment in the business
+How it is calculated: profits divided by total investment in the business

 When to use it: best company valuation method for existing businesses with 2-3 years of financial history available when the near term (2-5 years) economic outlook for the business looks steady